JewelSourceInc/InvenTree/docs/index.md

       'S': 9   // Set
     };
 ```
-Finds category by using Styles 3rd character and what their values are
+Finds category by using Styles 3rd character and what their values are.
 Example: if Style is "AABR100...", the 3rd character is "B", so categoryMap['B'] gives 8 (Bangle category ID).

 # 5